 2018 - present

 Elements teamed up with long-time partner KPN to develop StembureauApp (PollingStationApp), a scalable and multi-platform solution to assist and support polling station staff before and during the elections in the Netherlands.
-It is now used by ten Dutch municipalities for approximately 1,300 polling stations.
+It is now used by sixteen Dutch municipalities at over 2.500 polling stations.

 StembureauApp consists of a front-end application, a lightweight mobile app for iPad and Android tablets and a fully scalable back-end built in Python/Django running in a Kubernetes cluster.